 But also, we liked the look—and when else were we going to get the chance to live in an all-white home for a while with so little work?
 We viewed it as our opportunity to experience the house with a neutral-ish backdrop so we could decide how we wanted to move forward.
 My friend Myquillyn calls this “quieting the house.”

-What the pros say:
+What the pros say about all-white walls:

 I was surprised to discover that professional designers don’t like all-white walls.
 House Beautiful calls it “a paint color mistake you should never make,” and they’re in good company.
 Designers say it’s rare that a single color—no matter what it is—truly suits every room in the house.
 People are drawn to all white because it’s simple and easy, but that doesn’t mean it looks good.